 Changes to production

-Caged egg production is being phased out in the UK and egg production and all major retailers have committed to moving away from caged eggs by 2025.
-This will require the industry to switch its significant caged egg production to free range in order to exacerbate the existing deficit in UK egg supply.
+Caged egg production is being phased out in the UK and all major retailers have committed to moving away from caged eggs by 2025.
+This will require the industry to switch its significant caged egg production to free range in order to avoid exacerbating the existing deficit in UK egg supply.

 Contributing to the rural economy